 Complicated Bladder Infections

-Most bladder infections are simple and relatively easy to treat.
-Simple bladder infections rarely cause complications.
-However, some bladder infections can lead to major health complications (x).
-Such bladder infections are usually called complicated bladder infections (x).
+Most infections are simple and relatively easy to treat.
+Simple infections rarely cause complications.
+However, some infections can lead to major health complications (x).
+Such infections are usually called complicated bladder infections (x).

-- Kidney damage: Left untreated, a bladder infection can spread to surrounding organs and tissues, including the kidneys, and cause significant long-term damage.
+- Kidney damage: Left untreated, an infection can spread to surrounding organs and tissues, including the kidneys, and cause significant long-term damage.
 Infections that spread to the kidneys may also cause scarring and high blood pressure.

 - Bladder infections and diabetes: Diabetes usually worsens the symptoms of bladder infections.